gfeyer/DocumentSearcher/README.md

-# documentsearcher
+# DocumentSearcher
-Indexing and searching of documents based on Lucene++
+Fast Indexing and searching of large archives based on Lucene++